 When you purchase wedding photography, it’s a business transaction.
 A contract or client agreement, and formal invoice is part of this transaction.
 Your contract should contain details on cancelation terms for both you and your photographer.
 Your invoice should include what comes with your wedding package.

 5. Don’t book by text or social media alone.
-Have a phone call.
+Have a phone call or a video chat if you can’t meet in person.

-A phone call to get your questions answered is a must when booking your wedding photographer.
+This will help you get to know the photographer and decide if they’re someone you want to spend your wedding day with.
+Even if you’re too busy for a video chat, at least make time for a phone call.
+It’s a must when booking your wedding photographer.
 Use the phone call as an extra tool before you move forward with an in person meeting.
-This will help you stay organized and reduce the amount of time you spend running around to vendor meetings while wedding planning.
+Doing this will help you stay organized and reduce the amount of time you spend on vendor meetings while wedding planning.

 6. Have that engagement shoot!